 What is the deadline for employers to register with CalSavers?

-Employers who missed deadlines may face financial penalties.
-According to California state law, employers that fail to allow eligible employees to participate in CalSavers are subject to a penalty of $250 per eligible employee if noncompliance extends 90 days or more after the notice.
+Employers who don’t offer a plan by the deadline may face financial penalties.
+According to California state law, the CalSavers Retirement Savings Board will issue a “notice of penalty application” to each employer who fails to offer a qualified plan to eligible employees.
+Employers are subject to a penalty of $250 per eligible employee if noncompliance extends 90 days or more after the notice.
 If found to be in non-compliance 180 days or more after the notice, the employer is responsible for an additional penalty of $500 per eligible employee.

 What are my CalSavers investment options?